-A [email protected] discharge is your body’s way of cleansing the private part’s environment.
-The discharge gets rid of bacteria and dead cells to prevent infections.
+Vaginal discharge is your body’s way of cleansing the private part’s environment.
+The discharge gets rid of bacteria and dead cells inside the vagina in order to prevent infections.
 Most brown discharges are harmless while others are cause for concern.
-Educating oneself about the causes of a brown discharge is necessary before visiting a doctor.
+Educating oneself about the causes of brown discharge is necessary before visiting a doctor.

 Brown Discharge at the End of Your Period

 A brown discharge arises when old blood mixes with your period.
 The blood is brown because it is old.
 When blood is moving through your body, it becomes old and dries out.
 Pink or red blood is fresh whereas brown blood is old.
 This type of discharge is completely normal and happens at the end of your period.

 Brown Blood Before Your Period

 Brown discharge before your period begins is common.
 However, if you are attempting to conceive and experience a few days of brown discharge on the days before your period, you should be concerned.
 This occurs when you do not have enough progesterone to conceive and maintain a pregnancy.
 One of the common remedies for this occurrence is to consume Vitamin B6.
 This supplement is necessary for the normal production of progesterone.
 There are also progesterone suppositories for some women with luteal phase deficiency (progesterone deficiency) so see your doctor about getting the discharge evaluated, particularly if you are trying to get pregnant.

 Brown discharge mid-cycle signifies either ovulation or inadequate hormone levels.
 Healthy levels of progesterone and estrogen help maintain the uterus lining until you are due for a period.
 When these hormone levels drop, it is a signal for your body to begin your period.
 Therefore, when these levels are not high enough, you may experience a brown discharge.
 This represents bleeding of blood that is so little that it is old by the time it is seen on your underwear, making it brown in color.